edysfy/Group_website/sysImp.md

 There was some consideration to implement an SQL database due to the simple nature of our data model.
 As shown below, through the ERD, we could easily use join queries on the data which would have been beneficial in the search path of our API.
 However, due to the reason above, as well as being taught MongoDB in lectures.
 We stuck with MongoDB.

-### Why use Mongoose

-Upon having a team conversation with Marceli, it was recommended that we look into Mongoose as an Object Document Manager to make our lives easier and save time.
-After some research, we decided to use Mongoose as the middleman between incoming/outgoing HTTP requests/responses between the API and our database.
-The syntax of Mongoose was a lot simpler than raw MongoDb, and it was the right decision as we were able to build the data models in a shorter time.
-Mongoose models are a lot easier to initialize as they are capable of setting up default values automatically, and makes it easy to validate the data with simple commands.
-MongoDB is inherently schema-less, however, Mongoose allows the developer to define schemas for their data type.
-This was used fully at the start as we were able quickly, prototype our data models on the backend.
-Queries are a lot easier to deal with as they allow functions to chain onto the Model and don't require the embedded mnemonics that MongoDb requires so the developer experience was a lot smoother.
-This is akin to comparing using C to using Python.
-While C is more efficient and allows more room for flexibility in our code, Python provides a layer of abstraction that makes it a lot easier for scripting and experimenting with abstract ideas.

 ### How did we connect MongoDb To our API?